paldhous/ucb/2016/dataviz/md_raw/class4.md

 ![](img/class4_5.jpg)

-At the next screen you can add personal details about yourself, and a profile picture.
+Here you can add your personal details, and a profile picture.
 For now just add the name you want to display on GitHub.
 Fill in the rest in your own time after class.

 You should have been sent a confirmation email to the address you used to sign up.
 Click on the verification link to verify this address on GitHub.